Farmer

 Fair Trade and Ethical Sourcing Differences Explained

-Fair Trade and Ethical Sourcing can seem very similar; there are some differences.
+Fair Trade and Ethical Sourcing can seem similar, but some differences exist.
 Here are some of the differences explained:

-• Target Groups – Ethical Souring refers to a companies’ practices throughout the global supply chain.
+Ethical Sourcing refers to a company’s practices throughout the global supply chain.
 Fair Trade seeks to work in partnership with marginalized or disadvantaged groups.

-• Focus – Ethical Sourcing will look at the entire global supply chain.
-In other words, a company with Ethical Sourcing will look at the social and environmental issues throughout their entire global supply chain.
-Fair trade organizations specifically focus on marginalized and disadvantaged to help those groups to have a more level playing field on the international marketplace.
+Ethical Sourcing will look at the entire global supply chain.
+In other words, a company with Ethical Sourcing will look at the social and environmental issues throughout its global supply chain.

-• Organization – Ethical Sourcing and ethical trade movement is not organized or centralized.
-There is no actual certification to verify that a company that says that they have ethical products has ethical sourcing.
-The Fair Trade movement is organized, and a company with a Fair Trade certification must go through the Fair Trade process.
+Ethical Sourcing and ethical trade movement is not organized or centralized.
+There is no certification to verify that a company with ethical products has ethical sourcing.
+The Fair Trade movement is collected, and a company with a Fair Trade certification must go through the Fair Trade process.

-• Product Labeling – A company with a Fair Trade certification can place the term Fair Trade onto their product and marketing materials.
-Also, companies that can verify their products are ethically sourced can say that the product was ethically sourced or an ethical product.
+A company with a Fair Trade certification can place the term Fair Trade onto their product and marketing materials.
+Also, companies that can verify their products are ethically sourced can say that they were ethically sourced or an ethical product.

 Fairtrade and ethical sourcing call for openness and transparency throughout the supply chain.
 It also calls for respect for human rights and human dignity.

-We see Fair Trade and ethical sourcing as essential aspects of the global supply chain and an essential part of any company purchasing products from overseas.
-If you are interested in seeing how Mondoro can help you manufacture ethically sourced home decor and home furnishing products – we would love to talk to you to see how we can help you.
+Fair Trade and ethical sourcing are essential aspects of the global supply chain and an essential part of any company purchasing products from overseas.
+If you want to see how Mondoro can help you manufacture ethically sourced home decor and home furnishing products – we would love to talk to you to see how we can help you.

 Find out more about how Mondoro can help you create, develop, and manufacture excellent home decor and home furniture products – don’t hesitate to contact me, Anita.